Skip to content

 docker compose -f docker/compose.services.yml up -d

-Full stack — use datahelm/environment.
+Full stack — use data-helm/enviroment.

 Config lives in config/crawler.php (browser, flaresolverr) with env overrides in .env (BROWSERLESS_URL, FLARESOLVERR_URL, FLARESOLVERR_MAX_TIMEOUT).
 See the Environment variables reference.